Dan Jenkins, sports writing great and author, dies at 89

-Dan Jenkins, the sports writing great and best-selling author known for his humor, has died.
+Dan Jenkins, the sports writing great and best-selling author in a career that went from Ben Hogan to Tiger Woods and the manual typewriter to Twitter, has died.
 He was 89.

 TCU athletic director Jeremiah Donati confirmed Jenkins died Thursday in his hometown of Fort Worth.